costarc/MSXPi/README.md

 Please refer to the full documentation under "documents" folder in github for detailed setup procedure and other information.

-There are a few steps to setup MSXPi, and you can choose between using a MSXPi pre-installed SD Card image (ready to boot MSXPi), or build your own image using a fresh Raspbian Image downloaded from Raspberry Pi web site.
+There are a few steps to setup MSXPi, and you can choose between using a MSXPi pre-installed SD Card image (ready to boot MSXPi), or build your own image using a fresh Raspbian Image downloaded from Raspberry Pi web site - both methods are described below.

 Overall, the steps to get up and running are: